wikimedia/wikipeg/README.md

 If caching is enabled in the top-level WikiPEG options, this will prevent the given rule from being cached.

+#### [empty=false]

+Marks a node as non-nullable; that is, asserts that it cannot match the empty string -- usually because of some predicate expression in the rule which is beyond WikiPEG's ability to analyze.
+This can prevent false positives when WikiPEG checks for infinite loops.

 Rule parameter syntax
 ---------------------